plone/documentation/docs/classic-ui/module-federation.md

 ---
 html_meta:
-  "description": "How to use Module Federation in Mockup and add-on bundles."
+  "description": "How to use module federation in Mockup and add-on bundles."
-  "property=og:description": "How to use Module Federation in Mockup and add-on bundles."
+  "property=og:description": "How to use module federation in Mockup and add-on bundles."
-  "property=og:title": "Module Federation in Mockup" "keywords": "Plone, Classic UI, classic-ui, Mockup, mockup, module federation, webpack, JavaScript"
+  "property=og:title": "Module federation in Mockup" "keywords": "Plone, Classic UI, classic-ui, Mockup, module federation, webpack, JavaScript"
 ---

 (classic-ui-module-federation-in-mockup-label)=

 # Module federation in Mockup

-Module Federation allows sharing of dependencies between bundles.
+Module federation allows sharing of dependencies between bundles.
 Each bundle includes the whole set of dependencies.
 However, if multiple bundles have the same dependencies, then they are loaded only once.